MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 # Confluence On-premises Graph Connector (Preview)

 Confluence On-premises Graph connector allows your organization to index Confluence server or data center content.
-After you configure the connector and index data from the Confluence site, end users can search for those content in Microsoft Search.
+After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search.

 >[!NOTE]
 >Confluence On-premises Graph Connector is in preview.
 If you wish to get early access to try it, sign up using [<b> this form </b>](https://forms.office.com/r/JniPmK5bzm).